wenceslasdk/data-science-2/README.md

 jupyter lab
 ```
 - jupyter lab should be automatically opened, if you wait too long, just type 'https://localhost:8888' in your browser
+- if jupyter lab command cannot be found, just (after you have activated the virtual environment) run 'pip install jupyterlab'
 - congratulations you have set-up project: its home repository is called data-science-2, its virtual environment is called .venv and it is located in a subdirectory (i.e. data-science-2/.venv)

    [repository page]: <https://github.com/wenceslasdk/data-science-2>